All Products

 Background information

-Grafana is an open source visualization and analytics platform that supports data query and visualization for various data sources such as Prometheus, Graphite, OpenTSDB, InfluxDB, Elasticsearch, MySQL, and PostgreSQL.
+Grafana is an open source visualization and analytics platform that supports querying and visualizing data from multiple data sources, such as Prometheus, Graphite, OpenTSDB, InfluxDB, Elasticsearch, MySQL, and PostgreSQL.
 For more information, see the Grafana official documentation.

-After you connect Tablestore to Grafana, use Grafana to generate dashboard panels based on the table data and display the data in real time.
+After you connect Tablestore to Grafana, you can generate dashboard panels based on Tablestore table data and display the data in real time.

 Usage notes